 - Class: Monocots

 - Order: Alismatales

 - Species: A. paeoniifolius

 The unusual Elephant Foot Yam grows natively in a hot and highly specific range.
 That range includes India, Asia, Africa, and certain tropical Pacific islands.
 Given its range, the species evolved to inhabit a hot and wet climate.

-Its use as a food crop varies by region, yet the most common methods include boiling and frying.
+Further, its use as a food crop varies by region.
+But, the most common methods of consumption include boiling and frying.
 Its medicinal uses also vary by region but include treatments for various forms of respiratory distress.

-Various chemical compounds in the plant also show promise for treating a wide range of other ailments.
+Finally, various chemical compounds in the Elephant Foot Yam also show promise for treating a wide range of other ailments.
 These include dysentery, joint inflammation, and abdominal pain.
 Research also continues into other possible uses.